nbp/holyjit/README.md

 As of today, HolyJit contains a draft of what the interface might look like, and is not able to generate any code yet.

-[ ] Create Rust library
+- [ ] Create Rust library
   - [x] Add a way call either a dynamically compiled function or a statically compiled function.
   - [x] Add a `jit!` macro, to make calls transparents, from the usage point of view.
   - [ ] Create a graph representation.
   - [ ] Consume the graph to generate code.
   - [x] Allocate pages and map them as executable.

-[ ] Create a Mir plugin
+- [ ] Create a Mir plugin
   - [x] Detect location which have to be patched.
   - [x] Find functions which have to be converted.
   - [ ] Convert the Mir (from the Rust compiler) to the library graph representation.
   - [x] Inject a generated vector in the binary content.
+  - [ ] Copy static variable references.